 Susan Hickman is a professor in the Indiana University School of Nursing and a Co-Director of the RESPECT (Research in Palliative and End-of-Life Communication and Training) Signature Center at IUPUI.
 She is the Executive Director of the Indiana Patient Preferences Coalition, the group responsible for developing and promoting the new Indiana POST Program.
 She has been providing education and conducting research on the POLST model for over 15 years.
 Current research includes implementation of the POLST as part of a CMS-funded initiative to reduce potentially avoidable hospitalizations of long-stay nursing facility residents and an NIH-funded study of the quality of POLST decisions.
-Susan is Indiana’s representative on the National POLST Paradigm Task Force.
+Susan is Indiana’s representative to the National POLST Plenary Assembly.

 Susan E. Nelson, MD, FACP, FAAHPM

-Susan Nelson serves as medical director of Senior Services, Franciscan Missionaries of Our Lady Health System and Franciscan PACE.
-She currently chairs the Louisiana Physician Orders for Scope of Treatment (LaPOST) Coalition, an initiative of the Louisiana Health Care Quality Forum, and serves on the organization’s board.
+Susan Nelson serves as medical director of Post-Acute Care, Ochsner Health Network and Chair, Palliative Medicine, Ochsner Health System.
+She currently chairs the Louisiana Physician Orders for Scope of Treatment (LaPOST) Coalition, an initiative of the Louisiana Health Care Quality Forum., and is a past board member of that organization.
 She is a fellow of the American College of Physicians and the American Academy of Hospice and Palliative Medicine as well as an advocate for senior health.
-Dr. Nelson assisted in the development of the Catholic Health Association’s “End-of-Life Guides.”
-She works with the Louisiana State Medical Society Council on Public Health and is vice chair of the Board of the Directors for the National Physician Orders for Life-Sustaining Treatment (POLST) Paradigm Task Force.
+Dr. Nelson assisted in the development of the Catholic Health Association’s “End-of-Life Guides”, as well as the “Pathways to Convergence” document which explores both diverging and converging views of Catholics about advance care planning, palliative care, and health care decisions within the Catholic Church and in the public square.
+She worked with the Louisiana State Medical Society Council on Public Health and is a member of the Leadership Council, National POLST (Physician Orders for Life-Sustaining Treatment).
 She is a faculty member for Respecting Choices.

 Judy Thomas, JD

 Judy Thomas is Chief Executive Officer of the Coalition for Compassionate Care of California (CCCC), a partnership of healthcare providers, non-profit organizations and associations, state agencies and individuals working to ensure all seriously-ill people receive quality, compassionate care.
 Under Judy’s leadership, CCCC designed a strong model for Physician Orders for Life-Sustaining Treatment (POLST) implementation in California by forming coalitions comprised of stakeholders who represent a diverse array of interests.
 California’s POLST curriculum and training model is used by POLST educators throughout the country.
-Judy chairs the National POLST Paradigm Task Force, serves on the Donate Life California advisory board, and was named a Practice Change Leader by the John A. Hartford Foundation.
+Judy has served as President of the National POLST Leadership Council, serves on the Donate Life California advisory board, and was named a Practice Change Leader by the John A. Hartford Foundation.
 She is an expert sought-out by local and national audiences interested in discussing palliative care, advance care planning and coalition building to improve care for everyone.